LLNL/merlin/docs/source/modules/installation/installation.rst

   merlin server init
   merlin server start

-A directory called ``merlin_server`` will have been created in the run directory.
+A subdirectory called ``merlin_server/`` will have been created in the current run directory.
-This contains all of the proper configuration for the server containers merlin requires.
+This contains all of the proper configuration for the server containers merlin creates.
 Configuration can be done through the ``merlin server config`` command, however users have the flexibility to edit the files directly in the directory.
-Additionally an additional ``app.yaml`` file has been created in the ``merlin_server/`` subdirectory that has been configured to utilize the merlin server you have just created.
-To use it locally simply copy it to the run directory with a cp command
+Additionally an preconfigured ``app.yaml`` file has been created in the ``merlin_server/`` subdirectory to utilize the merlin server containers .
+To use it locally simply copy it to the run directory with a cp command.

 .. code-block:: bash

   cp ./merlin_server/app.yaml .

-You can also make this server you main server configuration by replacing the one located in your home directory.
+You can also make this server container your main server configuration by replacing the one located in your home directory.
 Make sure you make back-ups of your current app.yaml file in case you want to use your previous configurations.
+Note: since merlin servers are created locally on your run directory you are allowed to create multiple instances of merlin server with their unique configurations for different studies.
+Simply create different directories for each study and run ``merlin server init`` in each directory to create an instance for each.

 .. code-block:: bash